How Do You Know If Your Baby Has a Tongue Tie? A Guide for Parents in Columbus, Ohio

 Spotting a tongue tie isn't always straightforward, but there are some telltale signs you can look for:

-• Sleeping with Mouth Open: Does your baby grunt, snore, gasp for air, or sleep with their mouth open?
-Tongue ties can interfere with healthy airflow and breathing during sleep, which can lead to long-term, full body complications if left untreated.
+Does your baby grunt, snore, gasp for air, or sleep with their mouth open?
+Tongue ties can interfere with healthy airflow and breathing during sleep.

-If you’re noticing any of these signs, starting with a consultation from a lactation consultant can be a great first step.
+If you're noticing any of these signs, starting with a consultation from a lactation consultant can be a great first step.
 Lactation consultants specialize in identifying feeding challenges and can help determine if a tongue tie might be contributing to the problem.
-I specifically love working with these local trusted lactation consultants in the Central Columbus area.
-Together we can create a comprehensive plan for your baby.
+I specifically love working with these local trusted lactation consultants in the Central Columbus area:

 Once a tongue tie is suspected, scheduling an evaluation with a specialist like me is the next step.
 During the evaluation, I'll confirm the presence and severity of the tongue tie and discuss treatment options, including a gentle, laser-based release if necessary.